The University of Michigan

 Winter 2017 Office Hours: By appointment.

 My research focuses on ways to reduce the environmental impact, cost, and inefficiency of electric power systems via new operational and control strategies.
 I am particularly interested in developing new methods to actively engage distributed flexible resources such as energy storage, electric loads, and distributed renewable resources in power system operation.
-This is especially important in power systems with high penetrations of wind and solar.
-In my work, I use methods from a variety of fields including controls, optimization, and statistics.
+This is especially important in power systems with high penetrations of intermittent renewable energy resources such as wind and solar.
+In my work, I use methods from a variety of fields including control systems and optimization.
 I also use engineering methods to inform energy policy.

 Prior to joining the University of Michigan in January 2014, I was a postdoc in the Power Systems Laboratory at ETH Zurich, Switzerland.
 I received my MS and PhD from the University of California at Berkeley in mechanical engineering and my BS from MIT in ocean engineering.